christophstrasen/LQR/docs/project_logbook.md

 - **Testing:** New GC spec exercises `gcOnInsert=false` with a scheduled sweep and keeps interval-based GC coverage.

 ### Takeaways
-1. **GC is policy + plumbing:** Retention policy lives in `expirationWindow`; GC controls (interval, scheduler, sweeps on insert) are execution concerns and stay at join level.
+1. **GC is policy + plumbing:** Retention policy lives in `joinWindow`; GC controls (interval, scheduler, sweeps on insert) are execution concerns and stay at join level.
 2. **Per-insert sweeps are safety-first:** With small caches they’re cheap; periodic GC exists for idle periods but shouldn’t be the only guard unless the host is sure about memory headroom.
 3. **Lifecycle correctness:** Cleaned up completion/disposal so both join and expired streams close reliably, flushing leftovers; added TODO to measure GC cost and auto-tune onInsert/interval based on load.